pulsar-edit/documentation/docs/using-pulsar/pulsar-selections.md

 layout: doc.ejs
 ---

 Text selections in Pulsar support a number of actions, such as scoping deletion, indentation and search actions, and marking text for actions such as quoting and bracketing.

 Selections mirror many of the movement commands.
-They're actually exactly the same keybindings as the movement commands, but with a [[Shift]] key added in.
+They’re actually exactly the same keybindings as the movement commands, but with a [[Shift]] key added in.

 ::: tabs#using-pulsar